nolanlawson/css-talk-2022/markdown.md

 ???

 It's a bit hard to predict what optimizations a browser will apply, but here is [a benchmark](https://github.com/nolanlawson/css-containment-benchmark) I put together based on one built by Manuel Rego Casasnovas.
 It renders
 100 items, changes the text 100 times, and measures the result.
-(Median of 25 iterations.)
+(Median of 25 iterations, 500 items.)

 As you can see, in Chrome you get most of the benefit with `contain: content` and don't need to go as far as `contain: strict`.
 With Firefox, the benefit only comes with `contain: strict`.
 In Safari there isn't any effect.